Hunter-Kingsley/CMPM-121-3CG/README.md

 - Subclass Sandbox used to streamline card effect implementation
 - State Pattern used to track whether the card can or cannot be grabbed
 - Command Pattern used to not duplicate code for the AI players (they use the same actions as the real player)
+- Dirty Flag used to track whether the game has ended or not
 - TODO: Observer used to display the current hovered card's title and description

 ## People who helped